pnellesen/reactnd-workspace/instructions.md

 ========================================================
-When someone clicks "Add" but the username already exists, the app should not allow for a duplicate user to be added and should show an error message instead.
+When someone clicks "Add" but the username already exists, the app should not allow for a duplicate user to be added and should show an error message instead. - DONE

 -- this message in UserEntryForm.js?
 	user clicks add user